Trends and fads come and go, and nowhere is this more obvious than in your home’s décor.

 You still want your cabinets to look “new” and modern, even if you’ve chosen a traditional or old-fashioned décor for the room.

 If you’d like some tips on getting your kitchen (or even your bathroom) cabinets looking fantastic, here are a few to help you:

-- Consider using both stain and paint on your cabinets.
+- Consider using both stains and paint on your cabinets.
 In some instances, people won’t be able to tell which is the stained cabinet and which one has been painted.
-The differences are usually subtle, but they are enough to give the room a little extra pizzazz and make people think, “how did they do that?”
+The differences are usually subtle, but they are enough to give the room a little extra pizzazz and make people think, “How did they do that?”

 - Consider mixing dark and light colours together.
 If you have an island, it can be stained with a dark colour at the bottom but a lighter colour for the countertop itself.
 If you pair that with light-coloured cabinets, it can make for the perfect look and feel.

 - If your cabinets look too red or warm, try redoing them with either an ash-coloured or even a grey stain colour.
 This is an extraordinary look that keeps the room warm and inviting but doesn’t look overwhelming or like you’re overdoing it.

 - Make sure you spend time on the preparation before you start staining.
 Whether you’re staining cabinets for the first time or re-staining, pay close attention to the instructions on the stain product itself so that the job is done right.
 It is less time-consuming than you might think, but it makes a massive difference in how the cabinets look in the end.